vinhnguyen1211/eventbox-mobile/README.md

 # eventbox

-**eventbox** is a small sample app written in react-native, which uses Github's GraphQL API as a backend and performs some basic queries and mutations using apollo-client.
+**eventbox** is a small sample app written in react-native, which uses EventBox's GraphQL API as a backend and performs some basic queries and mutations using apollo-client.

 ## Tech Stack